Ever read the labels on your food products? If yes, ever wondered how they come to the nutritional values stated on these labels? Or what they mean?

 Of course, when there is no available literature data, another way has to be used, that of analyzing the food.
 This can de done using various chemical analysis techniques.

 But, before doing any analysis it is important to consider one thing.
 Foods are very heterogeneous, that is, they are not identical throughout the whole product.
 Also, every item is just a little different.
 For instance, milk milked in summer is often very different from milk milked in winter.
 The same goes for a lot of other products.
-Therefore, it is impossible to determine the carbohydrate, protein and fat content of every food to the tenth of gram.
+Therefore, it is impossible to determine the carbohydrate, protein and fat content of every food to the tenth of a gram.
 There is always some variety and therefore inaccuracy of the results.

 Protein analysis – Determining nitrogen content

 Foods can contain a lot of different proteins.
 Each of these is slightly different therefore it is virtually impossible to analyze all the different proteins in a food.
-Luckily, for labelling only the overall protein content has to be given.
+Luckily, for labeling only the overall protein content has to be given.

 For determining this content a work-around is used.
 Instead of analyzing protein content, the amount of nitrogen in a sample is analyzed.
 Proteins contain quite a bit of nitrogen.
 Moreover, most of the molecules in food that contain nitrogen are actually proteins.
 Nevertheless, the methods aren’t 100% perfect.
 Not all proteins contain the same fraction of nitrogen, which causes the calculation of protein content from the nitrogen content to be off at times.